yingkunwu/hand-gesture-recognition/README.md

 # hand-gesture-recognition

-This model is utilized in the hand gesture recognition system within the MeCO robot at the University of Minnesota's Interactive Robotics and Vision Laboratory.
+This model is utilized in the hand gesture recognition system within the MeCO robot at the Interactive Robotics and Vision Laboratory, University of Minnesota.

 <img src="https://github.com/kunnnnethan/hand-gesture-recognition/blob/main/images/demo.gif" alt="demo" width="500"/>